What the app is#

 The Events app stores event data in two HubSpot custom CRM objects: events and event_registrations.
 The worksby.design API provides endpoints for listing events, managing registrations, and checking attendees in.
-Events themselves are created and edited directly in HubSpot CRM (not via this API) — see Managing events below.
+Events themselves are created and edited directly in HubSpot CRM (not via this API) — see Creating and managing events below.

 Base URL: https://api.worksby.design/apps/events/